 The rear of the camera has two items on it.
 First, the viewfinder eye-piece.
 The view is fairly large and bright – this will vary depending on the maximum aperture of the lens in use, f/2.2 in this case.
 On the lower right edge of the focus screen is the light meter needle.
 As mentioned above, this is turned on by depressing the large button by the lens mount.
 Unfortunately, this closes the aperture of the lens, and at f/16 the screen is rather dark and it is difficult to see the meter needle.
 The meter is set by adjusting shutter speed and aperture until the needle is centred in the display.
 Should you want to use exposure compensation, the background to the meter is stepped – the first step is one stop away from ideal and the second step is two stops away from ideal.

 To the left of the viewfinder eye-piece is the battery compartment.
 On most cameras, this is in the base plate but occasionally you will find them elsewhere.
 The required batteries are two 1.5v batteries- the camera is currently loaded with two LR44 batteries which are still widely available.
+The camera works just fine without the batteries but with no meter.

 The base of the camera is sparse.
 There is the standard tripod boss – 1/4 inch UNC thread – and the rewind button – pressing this in uncouples the film advance mechanism allowing you to rewind the film.